 Thank god.

-If he decided to continue when I came out of the bathroom, all of my options were shitty: go back to sleep while he “finished” (not happening), stay in the bathroom and peek out occasionally to see if he “finished” (I’d rather not), get up and make my coffee and cereal and pretend it’s not happening (not happening), or leave the apartment altogether (but where would I go at that hour?).
+If he decided to continue when I came out of the bathroom, all of my options were shitty: go back to sleep while he “finished” (not happening), stay in the bathroom and peek out occasionally to see if he “finished” (I’d rather not), get up and make my coffee and cereal and pretend it’s not happening (possibly), or leave the apartment altogether (but where would I go at that hour?).

 When Sue woke up, dad sat in his chair with the TV on while he marked up The New Yorker magazine with a felt-tip pen.
 She and I shared the kitchen, as we made our separate coffees, put together cereal, some toast, and cut-up fruit.